aLahat/pyShimi/README.md

 -m --minJunctCount: minimum number of junction counts to write the number for (they will still get lines), useful if too many junctions have a low number of counts and it makes it too hard to read the larger numbers.

+-p --padding: left and right padding, multiplies by window size.